-Company heads want bragging rights to announce to their peers — and the equity markets and the community that may have given the company tax breaks to locate the business there — that they are a good egg and really care about their community.
+Company heads want bragging rights to announce to their peers — and the equity markets and the community that may have given the company tax breaks to locate the business there — that they really care about their community.
 That this public-relations blitz helps their image as a courageous and community-minded captain of industry to other potential employers is allegedly purely coincidental.

 In the 11 counties surrounding Intel’s Folsom facility, the processor behemoth donated $1.9 million last year to local charities.
 That cash-and-equipment figure doesn’t include the value of hours donated by Intel employees and employee matching funds that adds another $600,000 to the total.

 But corporations are not just signing big checks.
 As an example of “venture philanthropy,” many technology firms are getting involved with how their target charities operate.

 “We don’t write checks until we look at accountability within the organization,” says Mark Pettinger, communications manager for Intel.
 “We won’t grant money unless the charity does a performance review about how they are going to use the money.”